Discover the world through travel & beyond!

 An unposed photo of Leo's reaction to videos showing Hurricane Katrina's devastation at the Presbytère (Photo credit: Colleen Lanin)

-Downstairs you will find videos, photos, personal stories, and some heartbreaking remnants from the 2005 devastating Hurricane Katrina.
-My 11-year-old learned about this massive storm and its destructive force during our trip to Coastal Mississippi.
+Downstairs, find videos, photos, personal stories, and some heartbreaking remnants from the devastating 2005 Hurricane Katrina.
+My then 11-year-old learned about this massive storm and its destructive force during our trip to Coastal Mississippi.
 Still, storm news footage and audio retellings of this catastrophic event shocked him.

 In understanding such tragedies, we are all awakened to the joys of our own lives.
-Children also gain empathy for others through the retelling of these events.
-These Hurricane Katrina displays made us love New Orleans all the more, for its resiliency and continued joie de vivre.
+Older children also gain empathy for others through the retelling of these events.
+These Hurricane Katrina displays made us love New Orleans all the more for its resiliency and continued joie de vivre.

 After gaining a deeper understanding of Katrina, head upstairs to explore a much more jubilant exhibit about the tradition of Mardi Gras in Louisiana.
 Discover the origins and rituals of this local celebration through informative displays.
 View elaborate Carnival costumes, a sample parade float, and a collection of “throws” flung into Mardi Gras crowds.